 In 1946 the Foundation introduced the “Viking Fund Medal,” which rapidly became the most prestigious anthropological honor in North America.
 Medals were awarded annually until 1961 and five awards have been made since that time.
 The first Viking Fund Medals were given to Alfred Kroeber (General Anthropology), Alfred Kidder (Archaeology), and Franz Weidenreich (Physical Anthropology).
 Later recipients number among the best-known and respected anthropologists in the field.

 The Viking Fund Medal was designed by Miguel Covarrubias, the well-known Mexican artist, ethnologist, and archaeologist.
 It was originally struck in heavy bronze with a three-inch diameter and depicts four dancers, representing the diversity of humankind.
 The design also served as the logo of the Foundation until 2000, when it was replaced with a simple hand print.
-In Fall 2011, the Covarrubias design was adopted anew as the official logo of the Foundation.
+It was reinstated in 2011 only to be replaced again in 2016 by the current monogram logo.

 By the early 1950s, newly established large US government foundations (such as the National Institutes of Health and the National Science Foundation) began to support Anthropology and applications to the Foundation fell in both number and quality.
 The Foundation defined a new orientation for itself by emphasizing its developing role in supporting diversity and interdisciplinarity as well as funding that provided support for high-risk, creative projects, and for individuals that might not find success through established channels.
 One of the earliest and most successful of these was Viking Fund support to Willard Libby for the development of carbon-14 dating.
 The strategy was to spread the risk by funding as many small grants as possible that were relatively free from bureaucratic and time restraints.